nietoperz809/JForth/readme.md

 CLS             -- clear screen
-COLLECT         -- collects all numbers or strings from stack into sequence COMPLEX         -- Create a complex from 2 numbers CONJ            -- Conjugate of complex or fraction CONSTANT        -- create new Constant
+COLLECT         -- collects all numbers or strings from stack into sequence COMPLEX         -- Create a complex from 2 numbers CONJ            -- Conjugate of complex or MyFraction CONSTANT        -- create new Constant
 COS             -- Cosine
 COSH            -- Cosinus hyperbolicus